 2. The driver being insured:

-Insurers take into account factors like your age, job title and your insurance claims history.
-They will also look at how many claims you might have made in the past.
+Insurers take into account factors like your age, job title and they will also look at how many claims you might have made in the past.

 3. Where you live: